graezykev/ts-eslint-standard-js/steps.md

   }
 ```

-Now, every time you type some code and press `Command + S` to save them, the problems in the file that can be automatically fixed will be corrected automatically.
+Now, every time you type some code and press `Command + S` to save them, the problems in the file that can be automatically fixed will be corrected automatically, just look like your are running `eslint --fix eslint.config.js`.

 ![ts eslint standard js](./images/image-02.png)